-While the rest of America implements New Year traditions with self-assured weight loss resolutions, Louisianans are diving head first into king cakes in celebration of Mardi Gras.
+While the rest of America implements New Year traditions with self-assured weight loss resolutions, Louisianans are diving headfirst into king cakes in celebration of Mardi Gras.
 Shreveport-Bossier is keeping the king cake folklore afloat with more than 10 established king cake bakeries by serving traditional and unorthodox king cakes and king cake-inspired treats, but if you’re new to the Mardi Gras scene, this quick Q&A on king cake history may help you understand.

 What is a king cake?